-The class begins at the Apicius International School of Hospitality in Florence, Italy.
-Midway through the program classes will move to Maastricht in the Netherlands.
+The class begins in Maastricht in the Netherlands.
+Midway through the program, classes will move to the Apicius International School of Hospitality in Florence, Italy.
 The program provides field trips to destinations such as the Banfi Vineyards and Paris for tours and a group dinner; there will also be a bus trip to Germany and Belgium.
 During the time when the class does not meet, students can travel independently almost anywhere in Europe.
 The required Eurail pass allows travel to Florence, Venice, Rome, Munich, Paris, the Riviera, Rome, Spain, and Switzerland.

 498F Special Topics: International Restaurant and Food Service Management (3 credits)

 This course is designed to cover major European cuisines and oenology, such as those of France, Italy, Switzerland, Germany, Spain, and Greece.
 A theoretical foundation is developed for the general study of cuisines.
 In addition, the historical development of European cuisines is examined from ancient times to the present.
 Each cuisine is explained in terms of menu, service, custom, presentation, and preparation.
 Lectures are supplemented by lab sessions.
 Students taste and evaluate European cuisines and keep a culinary and managerial journal.
 Instructor: Marja Verbeeten